MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 ![Screen shot of hand and Main menu.](media/main-menu.PNG "Screen shot of hand and Main menu")

+The following table describes each button on the Main menu.

 |Choose this button|To|
 |--------|-------------------------------------------------------------------------------------------------|
 |![Work activity button.](media/main-menu-work-activity-button.PNG "Work activity button")|Select and open a guide or search for a guide.|